New Frontiers Entrepreneur Development Programme

-- Office and other business incubation facilities.
+- Hot-desk and incubation facilities

 Am I Eligible - Who Should Apply?

 The New Frontiers Entrepreneur Development Programme is targeted at entrepreneurs and early stage start-up companies located across Ireland.
 The programme is open to applications from a diversity of sectors including; food & consumer products, information & communication technology, engineering & electronics, medical devices, biotechnology, pharma, digital media, cleantech/renewable energy and eligible internationally traded services.
-Ideally applicants have the following characteristics;

 New Frontiers is a three-phase programme that is designed to provide an integrated and comprehensive set of business development supports to participants.

-Phase 1 -Testing the business idea
+Phase 1 - Testing the business idea

 The first phase will be part-time over an 8-10 week period and will help you to validate the market potential of your business idea.
 These weekend and evening workshops will provide information and general start-up training, allowing you to tease out your idea’s feasibility and to see whether a viable proposition exists.